OPEC's options (none of them good): Kemp

 Prices might remain stuck at current levels, perhaps even head another $10 or $20 lower in the short term.

-But eventually demand will pick up as moves toward energy efficiency take a back seat in consuming countries and incomes rise in emerging markets.
+But eventually demand will pick up as moves towards energy efficiency take a back seat in consuming countries and incomes rise in emerging markets.

 And supply growth will fall as shale producers cut back and new capital spending around the world is postponed or canceled.